Photo: Unknown (prototype asset) / project prototype

 Price: SGD 500–3,000/night (~€345–2,072) | Location: 10 Bayfront Avenue, Marina Bay

-Marina Bay Sands (2010, designed by Moshe Safdie) is the most recognizable hotel in Asia — the three 55-story towers connected by the extraordinary SkyPark (the 200-meter elevated platform connecting all three towers, with the extraordinary 150-meter infinity pool at the edge — the most photographed infinity pool in the world).
-The infinity pool faces the Singapore skyline and the Gardens by the Bay — the view is genuinely extraordinary and is the single most iconic hotel position in Southeast Asia.
+Marina Bay Sands (2010, designed by Moshe Safdie) is the most recognizable hotel in Asia — three 55-story towers connected by the SkyPark (the 200-meter elevated platform connecting all three towers, with a 150-meter infinity pool at the edge — the most photographed infinity pool in the world).
+The infinity pool faces the Singapore skyline and the Gardens by the Bay — the view is genuinely remarkable and is the single most iconic hotel position in Southeast Asia.

 The Fullerton Hotel — Colonial River Heritage